- Why is being an independent candidate so important to you?

 Please provide an example of what you have done that qualifies you for school board.

-I have been a trustee for two terms and elected to the position of Chair for the past seven years.
+I have been a trustee for three terms and elected to the position of Chair for seven years and to the Board of the BC School Trustees Allocation for two years.
 I have 43 years of non-profit board experience and served for 36 years as a senior administrator advising Municipal Councils and Commissions on policy and strategic planning.

 What makes you stand out from other candidates?

-I've learned a great deal serving as Board Chair.
-I've brought considerable governance experience to the board and a community perspective derived from years of involvement with several organizations.
-I'm an independent candidate...
-I've neither sought nor accepted union or corporate donations during this or the previous two elections.
+I’ve learned a great deal serving as Board Chair and on the BCSTA Board.
+I’ve brought considerable governance experience to the board and a community perspective derived from years of involvement with several organizations.
+I’m an independent candidate.

 How do you see the school district changing in the next 10-years

 - Student achievement rivalling that of any jurisdiction in the world